Richard Basehart: Theatre and film

+One of his most notable film roles was the acrobat and clown known as "the Fool" in the acclaimed Italian film La Strada (1954), directed by Federico Fellini.
+He starred in a French-Australian drama The Restless and the Damned, portrayed the title character in Hitler (1962), and a high priest in Kings of the Sun (1963).

+Basehart played a supporting role as a doctor in the feature film Rage (1972), a theatrical feature starring and directed by George C. Scott.
+Also in the 1970s, he co-starred in Chato's Land (1972) and The Island of Dr. Moreau (1977).
+In 1979, he appeared as a Russian diplomat with Peter Sellers in Being There.

+Television

+From 1964 to 1968, Basehart played the lead role, Admiral Harriman Nelson, on Irwin Allen's first foray into science-fiction television, Voyage to the Bottom of the Sea.

 Basehart appeared in the pilot episode of the television series Knight Rider as billionaire Wilton Knight.
 He is the narrator at the beginning of the show's credits.
 He accepted the lead role in the 1962 film Hitler.
 He appeared in "Probe 7, Over and Out", an episode of The Twilight Zone, Hawaii Five-O, and as Hannibal Applewood, an abusive schoolteacher in Little House on the Prairie in 1976.
 In 1972, Basehart appeared in the Columbo episode "Dagger of the Mind", in which Honor Blackman and he played a husband-and-wife theatrical team who accidentally kill Sir Roger Haversham, the producer of their rendition of Macbeth.

-Basehart played a supporting role as a doctor in the feature film Rage (1972), a theatrical feature starring and directed by George C. Scott.
 Basehart made a few TV movies, including Sole Survivor (1970) and The Birdmen (1971).
 Both were based on true stories during World War II.

-Also in the 1970s, he co-starred in Chato's Land (1972) and The Island of Dr. Moreau (1977).
-In 1979, he appeared as a Russian diplomat with Peter Sellers in Being There.
+Narration

+Basehart narrated a wide range of television and movie projects.
+As well as appearing onscreen as Ishmael, he also read extended passages of Melville's prose while relating the abridged story for John Huston and Ray Bradbury's version of Moby Dick.